-It can define as the theory of inheritance where Gregor Johann Mendel postulated three generalizations by giving a law of dominance, segregation and independent assortment after doing experiments in his monastery’s garden on a pea plant.
-According to Mendelian inheritance and genetics:
+It refers to the theory of inheritance that postulates three generalizations by explaining a law of dominance, segregation and independent assortment.
+Mendel performed experiments in his monastery’s garden on a pea plant.
+According to the Mendelian inheritance and genetics:

-Traits: It can define as the features passed from the parent species to the new individuals by the carrier of discrete units.
+- Traits: It refers to the features passed from the parent species to the new individuals by the carrier of discrete units.

-Genes: It can define as the discrete units, where each unit expresses independently in the offsprings.
+- Genes: It refers to the discrete units, where each unit expresses itself independently in the offsprings.

-Alleles: It can define as the two alternative pairs of a gene, where one pair from each parent is transferred to the offspring.
-If a gene carry two identical forms of allele, then an individual is said to have “Homozygous genotype”.
-If a gene carry two different types (dominant and recessive) of allele, then an individual is said to have “Heterozygous genotype”.
+- Alleles: It refers to the two alternative pairs of a gene, in which one pair from each parent is transferred to the offspring.
+If a gene carry two identical forms of alleles, an individual is said to have “Homozygous genotype”.
+If a gene carry two different types (dominant and recessive) of alleles, an individual is said to have “Heterozygous genotype”.

-Genotype: It can define as the specific arrangement of alleles for a given pair of genes.
-A dominant gene (represents by an uppercase letter like ‘D‘), which will express its phenotypic characters significantly over a recessive gene (represents by a lower case letter like ‘d‘).
+- Genotype: It refers to the specific arrangement of alleles for a given pair of genes.
+A dominant gene (represented by an uppercase letter ‘D‘) expresses its phenotypic characters significantly over a recessive gene (represented by a lower case letter ‘d‘).

-Mendel took seven different traits with two various forms (dominant and recessive) in his experiment like:
+Mendel took seven different traits with two forms (dominant and recessive) in his experiment like:

 - Stem length: For such character, Mendel took tall stem (dominant form) and dwarf stem (recessive form).

 - Flower position: For such trait, he took flower on axial position (dominant form) and another on terminal position (recessive form).

 - Flower colour: For such trait, he took a violet coloured flower (dominant form) and a white coloured flower (recessive form).

 - Pod shape: For such trait, Mendel took one inflated pod (dominant form) and constricted seed (recessive form).

 - Pod colour: Here, Mendel took green coloured pod (dominant form) and yellow coloured pod (recessive form).

 - Cotyledon colour: Mendel took yellow coloured cotyledon (dominant form) and green coloured cotyledon (recessive form).

-Seed form: For such trait, Mendel took some round seed (dominant form) and some wrinkled seed (recessive form).
+- Seed form: For such trait, Mendel took some round seeds (dominant form) and some wrinkled seeds (recessive form).